 Freedom of Information

-The Freedom of Information Act 2000, which came fully into force on 1 January 2005, gives the public a legal right to obtain information held by public authorities and universities, including the NETSCC.
+The Freedom of Information Act 2000, which came fully into force on 1 January 2005, gives the public a legal right to obtain information held by public authorities and universities, including the NIHR.
 The Act places a number of obligations on public authorities, and sets out exemptions to that right.

-NETSCC fully supports the intentions of the Act and we aim to be as open as possible in informing others about how we conduct our business.
-NETSCC is based at the University of Southampton and manages a number of research programmes on behalf of the NIHR, which is part of the Department of Health and Social Care.
+NIHR fully supports the intentions of the Act and we aim to be as open as possible in informing others about how we conduct our business.
+The coordinating centre based at the University of Southampton manages a number of research programmes on behalf of the NIHR, which is part of the Department of Health and Social Care.
 As such the programme’s annual report and research findings are incorporated into the Department of Health and Social Care Freedom of Information publication scheme.

 What we routinely make public

-In addition NETSCC makes information available to the public in electronic form as follows.
+In addition NIHR makes information available to the public in electronic form as follows.

 - Full details and full text versions of all the published work of our programmes.
 These files can be viewed or downloaded free of charge for personal use or private study.